- Cantaloupe Melon Varieties | Comparison Chart (PDF)

 Here are some suggestions for establishing and building a loyal following for your melon crop.

-- Mixed displays of melons are colorful and draw attention at farmstands and farmers' markets.
-A great way to encourage customers to try new varieties and bring them back, if regulations permit sampling, is to offer customers a dish of fresh, fragrant chunks of melon on toothpicks.
+- Mixed displays of melons are colorful and draw attention at farmstands and farmers markets.
+A great way to encourage customers to try new varieties and entice them to return, provided regulations permit sampling, is to offer them fresh, fragrant chunks of melon on toothpicks.

 - Sliced melon plates are a highlight on seasonal menus, so offering several varieties to chefs and restaurateurs is another way to increase sales and generate loyalty.
-As part of the culinary cocktail trend, melons are also being used to adorn a profusion of drinks.
+As part of the culinary cocktail trend, melons are being used to adorn a profusion of drinks.
 And as part of the raw health food trend, melons are exquisite in smoothies and lassis.

 On the whole, growing your own melons is a worthwhile endeavor.
 There is a learning curve but once you've mastered the fundamentals, melons can be a rewarding and profitable crop.
 Best of all, you can choose the types and cultivars to grow: no more bland melons for you, your family, friends, or customers.
 With the right varieties and know-how — even if your summers are short and cool — you can produce melons with premium appearance, quality, and flavor.

 If you're thinking of including melons in your growing plans this year, give us a call and let us help.
 Below are some additional resources to get you started.